May 68 was one of the most important events of the current French Republic. Why was May 68 so decisive in the evolution of society?

 III.
 The Left

 The FGDS, Federation of the democratic and socialist left, gathers at the same time the SFIO, the radical party and the Convention of the republican institutions.
-However the FGDS is always in shift during this crisis of May 68.
+However the FGDS is always in shifts during this crisis of May 68.
 It is not rare that it is counted as one of the bourgeois auxiliaries.

 In this respect, François Mitterrand, one year after the events, analyzed the ideology of the student leaders as “learned Poujade”.